 - Community Goals and Objectives - Highway Element of the CTP/MTP - Transit Element of the CTP/MTP - Bicycle and Pedestrian Element of CTP/MTP - Airport/Air Travel Element of CTP/MTP - Collector Street Element of CTP/MTP - Rail, Waterway, or other Mode of the CTP/MTP - Assist NCDOT TPD with development of the County Wide CTP.
-This will require staff to work with the Mid-East RPO and to coordinate public involvement for development of a full CTP for Pitt County in 2.0 format. - Assist NCDOT TPB as needed with follow up or clarifications about travel patterns. - Establish regional goals, objectives, and policies. - Work with stakeholders, NCDOT, etc. to develop system plans, MTP/CTP updates. - Work with NCDOT PTD to update 5-year capital plans (as needed) for MPO transit providers (GREAT and PATS) in the region and assist providers with any changes in federal or state funding programs. - Funds in this task are also to reimburse Pitt County Staff for their work in development of the MPO's CTP - Coordinate and assist a professional services consultant in development of the 2045 Metropolitan Transportation Plan (MTP) to serve as the MPO's multi-modal long range transportation plan.
-Efforts will include data gathering/verification, meeting coordination, Public involvement and assisting the consultant in developing recommendations based on information provided by the Travel Demand Model. - Coordinate Bike/Ped projects.
+This will require staff to work with the Mid-East RPO and to coordinate public involvement for development of a full CTP for Pitt County in 2.0 format. - Assist NCDOT TPD as needed with follow up or clarifications about travel patterns. - Establish regional goals, objectives, and policies. - Work with stakeholders, NCDOT, etc. to develop system plans, MTP/CTP updates. - Work with NCDOT PTD to update 5-year capital plans (as needed) for MPO transit providers (GREAT and PATS) in the region and assist providers with any changes in federal or state funding programs. - Funds in this task are also to reimburse Pitt County Staff for their work in development of the MPO and County's joint CTP. - Coordinate implementation of the MPO's 2045 MTP.
+Efforts will include data gathering/verification, meeting coordination, Public involvement and evaluation of MTP strategy and policy recommendation to ensure Plan continues to meet community goals and objectives.
+Staff will also routinely assess the need for MTP updates. - Coordinate Bike/Ped projects.
 LPA staff will also provide coordination with "Safe Route to Schools" programs.
 Coordinate with Greenville Bicycle and Pedestrian Commission, subcommittees and other community organizations interested in non-motorized travel, develop agendas and presentations, respond to commission and community requests, research best practices for related policies, and perform related work.
-Coordinate updates and/or implementation of the bicycle/pedestrian/greenway master plan.
+Coordinate updates and/or implementation of the bicycle/pedestrian/greenway master plan. - Coordinate with the Pitt-Greenville Airport and Federal Aviation Administration on future airport needs and travel patterns; incorporate connections for passenger and freight needs coming to/leaving the airport into the MTP update. - Mapping in support of TIP, Merger, Long Range Planning, Prioritization, and Complete Streets Subcommittee including project packet maps detailing existing and future land use, zoning, EJ demographics, planning context, and natural environment.

-- Coordinate with the Pitt-Greenville Airport and Federal Aviation Administration on future airport needs and travel patterns; incorporate connections for passenger and freight needs coming to/leaving the airport into the MTP update. - Coordinate with the Pitt-Greenville Airport and Federal Aviation Administration on future airport needs and travel patterns; incorporate connections for passenger and freight needs coming to/leaving the airport into the MTP update. - Mapping in support of TIP, Merger, Long Range Planning, Prioritization, and Complete Streets Subcommittee including project packet maps detailing existing and future land use, zoning, EJ demographics, planning context, and natural environment. - Coordinate with private rail companies and ports in the region and potential projects where NCDOT/GUAMPO can facilitate cooperation.
+Coordinate with private rail companies and ports in the region and potential projects where NCDOT/GUAMPO can facilitate cooperation.